Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

    Only the Concordium mobile wallet currently supports exporting of keys.
 Please do not use the Concordium desktop wallet for this tutorial.

 You can download the mobile wallet package from the :ref:`installation page<downloads-mobile-wallet-testnet>`.
 If you follow the instruction in the mobile app you are asked to name your account and to name your initial identity card.
-This tutorial uses ``Concordium`` for the account name and ``Account1`` for the identity card name but feel free to chose your own naming.
+This tutorial uses ``Concordium`` for the account name and ``Account1`` for the identity card name but feel free to choose your own naming.

 .. image:: ./images/pb_tutorial_1.png